 Now, that’s pretty awesome.

-All of this however does not make Ghost Fever a good movie, it just makes Ghost Fever a movie I enjoy watching.
-Admittedly, it is a little more than hard to sit through but if you can get behind a poor idea executed in the poorest possible fashion with the more eye-rolling bafoonery this side of Pandemonium, it’s a certain kind of treat.
+All of this however does not make Ghost Fever a good movie, it just makes Ghost Fever a singular thing, and that’s worth something.
+Admittedly, it’s a little more than hard to sit through but if you can get behind a poor idea executed in the poorest possible fashion with the most eye-rolling bafoonery this side of Pandemonium, it’s a certain kind of treat.

 James Ross at Badmovienite.com probably puts it best in his humorous review: